Recipe: Sign Widget Tokens server-to-server

 GET /internal/neuroon-token) returns it and an effect injects it into the CDN<script>.

-Full pattern in plugins/custom/standalone and plugins/custom/nextjs.
+Full pattern at plugins/custom/standalone and plugins/custom/nextjs.